 If you want a diversion from New Mexican cuisine on a fast food budget, I highly recommend Taco Cabana.
 This is Mexican (not New Mexican) fast food that is a cut above fast food but at fast food prices.
 Plus, they offer a cheerful, family-friendly dining experience.
 Learn more about Taco Cabana here.

 Teriyaki Chicken Bowl

 The Teriyaki Chicken Bowl offers some of the cheapest and healthiest fast food in Albuquerque.
 Their menu is simple.
-Grilled chicken cutlets, steamed vegetables (broccoli, cabbage and carrots) and rice with a light teriyaki sauce.
+Grilled chicken cutlets, steamed vegetables (broccoli, cabbage, and carrots) and rice with a light teriyaki sauce.
 Or you can have french fries or fried rice if you prefer.
 Healthy, basic and filling.
 The basic Teriyaki Chicken Bowl is just over $6.00 and is generously portioned.
 The grilled chicken is flavorful and tender.
-Order some red chili on the side to ‘kick it up a notch.’
+Order some red chile on the side to ‘kick it up a notch.’
 This is cheap, tasty, healthy fast food that will do your body much better than McDonald’s.
-There is one in Old Town at 2129 Central Ave. (in the Walgreens mini mall), and another at 4700 Menaul.
+There is one in Old Town at 2129 Central Ave. (in the Walgreens mini-mall), and another at 4700 Menaul.
 You can’t go wrong here!

 Amore Neopolitan Pizza